 2. Service Model:

-The Managed Service support approach is proactive rather then reactive.
+The Managed Service support approach is proactive rather than reactive.

 In a traditional reactive approach many businesses setup their network, bring it to a functional (sometimes “good enough”) condition and then leave it be… until a crisis occurs.
 Companies that choose this path typically disregard their IT technology until a major issue impacts their mission-critical business operations.
 So, when something breaks, they call someone to fix it.